Galanemcg/Galanemcg-Madimetja-Galane-AWS-re-Start-Journey/labs/Security/assets.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/fbb75a08-01dd-4ac8-ad69-63ef950ce751" />

+I activated Inspector to scan supported resources like EC2 instances, Lambda functions, and container images.

+You may have configured permissions via IAM roles to allow Inspector to access and scan these resources.

+Triggered Your First Scan

+The green banner “Welcome to Inspector.
+Your first scan is underway” confirms that you initiated the first scan.

+This scan checks for critical vulnerabilities across your environment.

+Reached the Dashboard View

+The dashboard shows environment coverage (e.g., Lambda functions at 100%) and critical findings (currently 0 across all categories).

+You can now explore findings by resource type (EC2, Lambda, containers, etc.) and dive deeper into security insight.

+---

 ![WhatsApp Image 2025-11-25 at 13 26 36_50dbca56](https://github.com/user-attachments/assets/71cbd5ca-05e4-489b-ba20-b08027aff417)
 ![WhatsApp Image 2025-11-25 at 13 47 13_72876fcd](https://github.com/user-attachments/assets/d53c1f99-10bb-4624-8596-5a4e4fc680b3)